-(c) The ri ight to use of a City vehicle may be

-suspended with immediate effect in relation to

-any employee, at the absolute discretion of the

-Chief Executive Officer, if the employee:

-(i) is convicted of a serious driving

-., offence or has their driver's licence

-cancelled:

-(ii) is charged by the Police for allegedly

-( ) driving a City vehicle with a blood

-alcohol level of more than 0.05 or

-driving under the influence of alcohol

-or a mind altering substance;

-(iii) is deemed to have incurred

-~ / excessive insurance claims in

-respect to a City vehicle;

-(iv) not maintained the City vehicle in a

-( ) suitable manner;

-(V) has breached any of the agreed

-. , conditions; or

-(vi) has, in the opinion of the Chief

-Executive Officer, behaved in a

-manner which adversely impacts on

-the professionalism, integrity or

-public image of the City of Vincent. (

-(d) The Chief Executive Officer, as well as the

-employee concerned, has the right to terminate

-the use of the vehicle for any reason, by giving

-one month's notice in writing to the other party.

-The arrangement will be automatically

-ed by the Chief Executive Officer should

-le no longer be required to fulfil the

-of the City, if the employee leaves or

-0 duties to a position not entitled to a

-vehicle c overed by this Policy.
+- (c) The right to use of a City vehicle may be suspended with immediate effect in relation to any employee, at the absolute discretion of the Chief Executive Officer, if the employee: - (i) is convicted of a serious driving offence or has their driver's licence cancelled: - (ii) is charged by the Police for allegedly driving a City vehicle with a blood alcohol level of more than 0.05 or driving under the influence of alcohol or a mind altering substance; - (iii) is deemed to have incurred excessive insurance claims in respect to a City vehicle; - (iv) not maintained the City vehicle in a suitable manner; - (v) has breached any of the agreed conditions; or - (vi) has, in the opinion of the Chief Executive Officer, behaved in a manner which adversely impacts on the professionalism, integrity or public image of the City of Vincent. ( - (d) The Chief Executive Officer, as well as the employee concerned, has the right to terminate the use of the vehicle for any reason, by giving one month's notice in writing to the other party.
+The arrangement will be automatically terminated by the Chief Executive Officer should the vehicle no longer be required to fulfil the business of the City, if the employee leaves or changes duties to a position not entitled to a vehicle covered by this Policy.